Residency in Mexico is possible via many routes.

 Scheduling Your Appointment with INM

 To apply for Mexican residency, the first step is to schedule an appointment at your local INM office.
 It is essential to have all the required documents ready to avoid delays in the process, as missing official documents can result in delays or rejection.
+Be sure to carry all necessary paperwork with you to your appointment, as incomplete documentation is a frequent challenge faced by applicants of the Family Unity Visa and can cause significant setbacks.
 The following documentation is typically required for the appointment.
 However, it is important for you to note that the process and requirements for a family unity Mexican Residency can vary between immigration offices across Mexico.

 To help you understand what the local requirements are and what the local procedure is, we highly recommend hiring a reputable immigration facilitator in Mexico.

 Scheduling an appointment early is crucial, as the availability of appointments may vary depending on the office’s location and whether they offer them online or in person.
-By preparing ahead of time, you can ensure that your application process goes smoothly.
+By preparing ahead of time, understanding current immigration fees in Mexico, and bringing proof of payment when required, you can ensure that your application process goes smoothly.

 Role of the Mexican Consulate